kneuro/survey/README.md

 # Purpose

-The purpose of Survey is to gauge the differences between several popular programming languages.
+The purpose of Survey is to gauge the differences between several popular programming languages via basic string and integer IO.
 It also serves as an entry point for learning simply input and programming for a console.

 # Compatibility